techindicium/indimesh_snowflake_accelerator/modules/snowpipe/README.md

 - **Automated Data Ingestion:** Data is automatically loaded into Snowflake when new data arrives at the stage.
 - **Seamless Integration:** Supports integration with AWS SNS for real-time notifications.
 - **Flexibility:** Allows easy configuration of source and target parameters for different use cases.

+This module also creates alerts in Snowflake in case the Snowpipe corresponding to the alert fails.